 Guests staying at one of the Disneyland Resort hotels can take advantage of admission to Disneyland Park or Disney California Adventure Park 30 minutes early to enjoy select attractions, dining and shopping locations.

 Valid hotel stay, theme park admission and park reservation are required.
 Park reservations are limited, subject to availability and not guaranteed.

 Baby Care Center

 Parents with infants can visit Disneyland worry free with the services of the Baby Care Centers.
 The Baby Care Center is located on Main Street USA next to First Aid.
-The facility offers Guests a place to feed, change and nurse babies.
-Highchairs, rocking chairs, nursing rooms for Mom and baby, changing tables and a microwave to heat bottles and food are available.
-The Baby Care Center also offers formula, bottles, Gerber baby food, pacifiers, children’s Tylenol, cold and allergy medication, band-aids, and wipes for Guests to purchase.
+The facility offers guests the following amenities to feed, change, and nurse babies.

 Stroller rentals are available for single day rentals outside the Disneyland Park Main entrance.
 Strollers may be brought into Disneyland and Disney California Adventure (just not Downtown Disney).
 The convenience of not having to take your child out of the stroller as you switch parks is very nice for families.

 Strollers larger than 36″ x 52″ and wagons are not permitted.